Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Theoretical Analysis of OSAFL

-The terms inside the $\big[ \cdot \big]$ in (\ref{convRate_Eqn}) have the following interpretations.
-The first term captures the changes in global loss functions between two consecutive rounds.
-The second and the third terms appear due to the bounded variance assumption of the stochastic gradients.
-Besides the third term appears from the statistical data distribution shift of the clients between two consecutive global rounds.
-Finally, the last term is the consequence of heterogeneous statistical data distributions of the clients. }
+The convergence bound in (\ref{convRate_Eqn}) reveals some key insights.
+The first term captures the changes in the global loss function when the algorithm runs for $T$ global rounds.
+The second term results from data {\em distribution shifts} across clients.
+Besides, the third term arises from the bounded-variance assumption for stochastic gradients and also shows how noise from quantization and unknown client participation probabilities affect the convergence bound.
+Finally, the last term is the consequence of heterogeneous statistical data distributions across clients in each global round, leading to bounded gradient divergence between the local and global loss functions.